aweary/blog/content/blog/error-driven-development-react/index.md

 > Fault tolerance is the property that enables a system to **continue operating** properly in the event of the failure

-We can see that a single error boundary doesn't really give us fault tolerance either since a single failure brings down the whole application.
+We can see that a single error boundary doesn't really give us fault tolerance either since **a single failure brings down the whole application**.

 ### Too Many Error Boundaries

 Moving to the other extreme, you could try and wrap _every_ component in an error boundary.
-The problems with this approach are more subtle, so let's look at an example to see why this is actually _worse_ than a single error boundary.
+The problems with this approach are more subtle so let's look at a more detailed example to see why this can be _worse_ than a single error boundary.

 Imagine we have this `<CheckoutForm />` component that lets users see whats in their cart, enter their credit card info, and make their purchase.